Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/content/posts/Advanced/bifurcation-homoclinic-orbit.md

 {{< plotly id="zoomInOut" cols=2 height="80%" >}}

 Let's reiterate what we know about this zoomed-in system.
 At $p = 0.8$, the manifolds meet and form a single homoclinic orbit.
 If we step aside from $p = 0.8$, the manifolds split, but they will still remain close to each other (given that the RHS is sufficiently smooth).
 To quantify this idea of "close", let's draw a vertical line $\Sigma$ at $x = 1$, perpendicular to the {{< span text="stable" >}} manifold, and find the point where the unstable manifold intersects this line for the first time.
-The signed distance from the stable manifold to the intersection point will be called $\beta(p)$.
+The signed {{< span text="distance" >}} from the stable manifold to the intersection point will be called $\beta(p)$.

 {{< plotly id="firstCrosssection" height="60%" >}}
 {{< slider id="firstCrosssectionSlider" min="0.75" max="0.85" step="0.01" value="0.75" >}}